Tidbits02/poshdock/README.md

-# poshdock
+# poshdock - Powershell Docker Library
-A Powershell library for native docker intergration
+A Powershell library for native docker intergration.
+More to come soon!